MFA Thesis Project

 These kids use social media for various reasons including following celebrities and influencers, sport channels, watching videos with different content and exposing their creativity with unique performance.
 They spend online time with their friends who have common interest.

-INSIGHT: Tweens are very unique, they are kids but want to be and act like teenagers.
+INSIGHT: Tweens are very unique, they are kids but want to act and be treated as teenagers.
 They prefer to expose their strengths and always want to learn/share new things.
 Each of them has different interest and inspiration.
 They are multitaskers by being active on different channels and always chatting with their friends.
 If their friends are online, they would be online.
 It is all about timing!

 "Can you expose your creativity with a tool that you prefer?"